davidjmcclelland/pythonDev/README.md

 ## pythonDev

-This is a collection of Python scripts used to interact with Raspberry Pi devices or similar.
+A collection of Python scripts used to interact with Raspberry Pi devices or similar.

+This tracks Paul McWhorter Rapsberry Pi Class on Youtube